kevinpollet/pika-plugin-pkg-node/README.md

 > Defaults to the package name

 Specify the name of the generated executable.
-For example, if the value of `name` field is `"pika"`, the following executables will be generated:
+For example, if the value of `name` property is `"pika"`, the following executables will be generated:

 - `pika-macos`
 - `pika-linux`